mayer-lab/SeuratForMayer2018/README.md

-# NOTE: This is a slightly modified version of Seurat v2.0.0 that was used in Mayer et al, 2018.
+This is the version of Seurat that was used in Mayer et al, 2018.
+It is very slightly modified from Seurat v2.0, with additional text output in the AlignSubspace function to help choose the number of components for alignment.

 # Seurat v2.0